henrik42/spring-break/README.md

 		[...]

-  By doing so one tries to have the Spring application context being shutdown even if the JVM goes down to some other reason than mentioned above (i.e. cases where you do not control the termination of the JVM by your application code).
+  By doing so one tries to have the Spring application context being shutdown even if the JVM goes down for some other reason than mentioned above (i.e. cases where you do not control/initiate the termination of the JVM by your application code).
 You could even choose to **not call ```close()``` at all** in your application code and just rely on the shutdown-hook being called when the JVM goes down.

   But in these cases your code may not be executed completely (or not at all) because the JVM will give your code only a limited amount of